andreoliwa/nitpick/CONTRIBUTING.rst

 Documentation improvements
 ==========================

-nitpick could always use more documentation, whether as part of the official docs, in docstrings, or even on the web in blog posts, articles, and such.
+Nitpick_ could always use more documentation, whether as part of the official docs, in docstrings, or even on the web in blog posts, articles, and such.